opencybersecurityalliance/kestrel-as-a-service/dockerhub/README.rst

 A single developer can use a Fedora Workstation VM (ie Fedora Workstation 38) and follow these steps to setup the environment to run the docker container for a single test.

-Setting up the test environment:
+**Setting up the developer test environment:**

+NOTE: KaaS environments include single developer container, shared developer minikube, open source k8s, enterprise supported Openshift AI

 1. Install the Fedora Workstation VM (ie Fedora-Workstation-Live-x86_64-38-1.6.iso)
 2. Run sudo dnf update